top of page

 The Strawberry Islands: A Quiet Natural Haven

-These islands were used historically by Native American communities for fishing camps and seasonal gatherings.
+East of Peninsula State Park lies the small chain known as the Strawberry Islands.
+These four islands—Little Strawberry, Adventure, Jack, and Pirate—are ecologically sensitive and protected as a state natural area.
+Historically, these islands were used by Native American communities for fishing camps and seasonal gatherings.
 Today, their forests, steep limestone edges, and quiet shorelines make them an important refuge for nesting birds and shoreline wildlife.

 Pro Tip: While landing on the islands is restricted, kayaking around them is a peaceful, scenic highlight—best done with a trained local guide who knows wind patterns, shallow reefs, and wildlife zones.